cube-drone/rt0/players-guide/src/player/magic.md

 ### Skill - Bubble
 * Spawn a small, hard, magical force-field around you while exploring Paradise Lua, once per day.
 * The bubble lasts for 30 minutes, and can protect from all manner of small injury, including fall damage.
+* The bubble holds enough air for all 30 of those minutes.
+* If fall damage were a problem on the Moon, (_ it generally isn't_), the bubble would protect you from that, too.

 ## ♌︎ Leo - Lion